Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 • “I want to use the smart and good person's product so I can be smart and good like them!”

-• [Signs up for product]
+• [Signs up for product.]

 This is also why this kind of thought leadership should always live on your website: so that the conversion process can go forth unimpeded.
-Claps on Medium are great and all, but they do not pay the bills.

 If you find yourself struggling to identify a “way in” to generating this type of thought leadership, put your analysis on rails.
 For instance, in Hiten's case, the formula is: